'Have no illusions': UN's major bodies both meet on Ukraine - NewsBreak

 French Ambassador Nicolas de Riviere said Sunday that France and Mexico would propose a resolution “to demand the end of hostilities, protection of civilians, and safe and unhindered humanitarian access to meet the urgent needs of the population.”
 He said it would probably be put to a vote Tuesday.

-Both meetings follow Russia's veto Friday of a Security Council resolution similar to the one now going before the assembly.
-The council vote was 11-1, with China, India and the United Arab Emirates abstaining.
+Both meetings follow Russia’s veto Friday of a Security Council resolution demanding that Moscow immediately stop its attack on Ukraine and withdraw all troops.
+The vote was 11-1, with China, India and the United Arab Emirates abstaining.

 Last week, Ukraine asked for a special session of the General Assembly to be held under the so-called “Uniting for Peace” resolution.
 It was initiated by the United States and adopted in November 1950 to circumvent vetoes by the Soviet Union during the 1950-53 Korean War.